-Where a report of rape, assault by penetration or sexual assault is made, we will report it to the police.
+Where a report of rape, assault by penetration or sexual assault is made, we are required to report it to the police.
 Whilst the age of criminal responsibility is ten, if the alleged perpetrator(s) is under ten, the starting principle of reporting to the police remains.
 The police will take a welfare, rather than a criminal justice, approach.